JayBazuzi/build-and-test/README.md

  | Fast                                                         |
  | Flexible - "build but don't run tests" or "build for 32-bit" |

-That is, while there is value in the items on the right, we value the items on the left more.
+That is, while there is value in the items in the lower table, we value the items in the upper more.

 ## Measures
 A newbie can clone your repo, run build-and-test, and see a successful result.